user-ahsan/hand-font/README.md

 A full-stack application for generating and managing custom handwritten fonts with AI-powered tools.
 This project combines a Node.js/Express backend with a Next.js frontend to create a comprehensive font generation platform.

+**✨ Developer Experience**: Start both servers with a single `npm run dev` command using concurrent execution.

 ## 📋 Prerequisites

 Before you begin, ensure you have the following installed: